mykwillis/organiq-docs-tessel/docs/registration.md

     organiq.registerDevice('MyDevice', device)
         .then(function(d) { console.log('successfully registered.'); });

-Upon successful completion, the device registry will have an entry named 'MyDevice' that can be used to get a reference to the provded device object
+Upon successful completion, the device registry will have an entry named 'MyDevice' that can be used to get a reference to the provided device object
 (`device`).

 ## Discovering Devices